 2017, started a larger copy of John Currin’s ‘Honeymoon Nude’ (from the Scottish Galleries Collection that had come to Sydney), before I went overseas, under the working title of ‘Yellow Girl’, and let it lapse at a certain stage, then started turning it into a dot painting in 2018, not finished until 2019.

 2017, early May, started a square-based painting to be called ‘Angophora’, more a simplified ‘compositional’ painting of negative shapes, of a gnarled old Sydney Angophora growing out of a sandstone rock with a Banksia integrifolia in the bottom RHS, and water behind, after the style of one of Margaret Preston’s linocuts (with a high horizon, as used in ‘Mangroves’).
 Mid-May, Cheryl and I went for a holiday to France on signing off on the colour proofs of the Bainbridge book.
 Unfortunately I picked up a virus while in France, which when mixed with a bacterial infection ended up with a stint in a Singapore hospital with Pneumonia.
 Since my return have had to pace myself, sending out Promotional/Review copies of the Bainbridge book (received mid-June) on the basis of one task a day, with no stamina to get back to painting until July.
 Came back to this painting towards the end of 2018, and managed to pull it together.
 Submited, North Sydney Art Prize, with earlier photograph.
 Unsuccessful, with more installation-type works it would seem.
-Exhibited RAS Autumn Show where it received a ‘Commendation’.
+Exhibited RAS Autumn Show where it received a ‘Commendation’ (and the painting looked much better than the photograph).

 2017, July, started an essentially A4 format portrait of our granddaughter ‘Abby’ (Abigail) in New York (gridded up from a photograph) in the style of my (2016) portraits of ‘Evie’ and ‘Charlie’, and have signed now after two weeks.